Duolingo Chinese Review vs Alternatives: Is Duolingo a Good Option for Beginners?

 Now for the problems, and there are several big ones.

-Grammar explanations are basically nonexistent.
+- Grammar explanations are basically nonexistent.
 Duolingo throws sentence patterns at you and expects you to figure out the rules through repetition.
 Sometimes this works for romance languages where grammar resembles English, but Mandarin grammar is different enough that you need actual explanations.
 How does measure word grammar work?
-When do you use 了 (le) versus 过 (guo)?
+When do you use versus ?
 Duolingo won't really tell you.
 You'll just see sentences and guess.

-Tone practice is seriously inadequate.
+- Tone practice is seriously inadequate.
 Mandarin has four tones plus a neutral tone, and getting them wrong changes meanings completely.
 Duolingo marks tones in pinyin and occasionally tests your listening, but it doesn't give you enough practice producing the tones yourself or distinguishing between similar-sounding words.
-A native speaker would struggle to understand someone who learned tones exclusively through Duolingo.

 Let's talk about what actually works better if you're serious about learning Chinese.